 On September 19, 1796, a Philadelphia newspaper published one of the greatest documents in American history: George Washington’s Farewell Address.
-Even today, some people in that other “Washington” could learn a few lessons from the first president.

 No less a critic than Supreme Court Chief Justice John Marshall said the address spoke to “precepts to which the American statesman can not too frequently recur.”

-So what makes the Farewell Address such a great speech?
+What makes the Farewell Address such a great speech?
 Here are five lessons we can learn from the first president about communicating.

 1. Use great speechwriters